 This comes after holding the card for one year.
 You can use it at hotels like the InterContinental Medellin, Holiday Inn Cannes, InterContinental Presidente Cancun Resort, and Crowne Plaza Los Angeles Airport.

 Additional perks include automatic Platinum Elite status to score bonuses like premium wireless internet and potential room upgrades.
 This card also comps the fourth night of any award redemption stay at an IHG hotel (after spending four or more consecutive nights at select IHG properties).
-That could result in huge savings at some of the higher-end IHG properties or those in resort locations like the Holiday Inn Express Waikiki.
+That could result in huge savings at some of the higher-end IHG properties.
+This can include those in resort locations like the Holiday Inn Express Waikiki.

-The World of Hyatt credit card comes with a 40,000 bonus points signup offer.
-This is after you spend $3,000 within the first three months of account opening.
-An additional 20,000 more bonus points are earned after spending $6,000 total within the first six months of account opening.
+The World of Hyatt credit card comes with a 50,000 bonus points signup offer.
+You earn 25,000 after you spend $3,000 within the first three months of account opening.
+An additional 25,000 more bonus points are earned after spending $6,000 total within the first six months of account opening.

 After your first anniversary of holding the card, you get a free night at any Category 1-4 property in the World of Hyatt portfolio.
 Plus, you get an additional free night if you spend $15,000 within your cardmember year.
 This includes hotels like the Hyatt Regency Boston Harbor, Hyatt Centric Fisherman’s Wharf San Francisco, MGM Grand in Las Vegas, and Grand Hyatt Melbourne.